 Like speakers, soundbars come in active and passive varieties.
 As previously stated, most are active soundbars, providing their amplification.

-If you were to hook this kind of soundbar directly to a surround sound receiver, you would be first amplifying the line-level signal with the receiver and then further amplifying the sound with the soundbar.
+If you connected this soundbar directly to a surround sound receiver, the receiver would first enhance the line-level signal, then the soundbar would boost the sound.
 To get around this, you can use a line-out converter.

 This is way more power than your soundbar is designed to handle and can permanently damage the speakers.
-If you want to make the mistake of hooking up your receiver to a soundbar, you need to make sure you use a passive soundbar.
+If you want to hook up your receiver to a soundbar, you need to make sure it’s a passive speaker.